 In addition, the Sexual Offences Act 2003 makes it clear that all members of staff are in a position of trust and would therefore be committing a criminal offence to have a sexual relationship with a young person below the age of 18, even if that pupil is over the age of consent.
 In addition, it would be a breach of trust to have a relationship with any school student over the age of 18.

-The school will also take account of additional DFE guidance including:
+The school and this policy also takes account of additional DFE guidance including: